 Brown Goldendoodles are one of the more popular coat colors for a Goldendoodle.
 We describe the term brown as a deep and rich mahogany to dark walnut color.
 The AKC recognizes the “Brown” Poodle as an official dog breed so you will see a lot of brown Goldendoodles around your dog park.
 Since “Cafe-au-lait” is also an official Poodle color that looks like brown, you see many brown-ish Goldendoodle colors.

 The brown coloring in Goldendoodles typically comes from the dominant genes of the Poodle.
 However, the color brown often carries a recessive gene color of black or silver.
-It is not uncommon to breed two brown Goldendoodles together and get a black Goldendoodle or silver Goldendoodle when the brown coloring is masked by two recessive genes.
+It is not uncommon to breed two brown Goldendoodles together and get different colored Goldendoodles because the brown coloring is masked by two recessive genes.
+For instance, you could get sable, phantom, or parti Goldendoodle depending on the K, A, and S locus.
 You will not always get the same color of Goldendoodle when you breed two colors together!

 The apricot Goldendoodle is one of the most sought after colors of Goldendoodle because they look like a sweet little teddy bear.
 Since the AKC recognizes the “Apricot” Poodle as an official dog breed, it is a relatively common color that is bred between Goldendoodles.